MarinaNikon/MarinaNikon/README.md

 ---

-- 👩‍💻 I’m **@MarinaNikon**
+- 👋 Hi, I’m **@MarinaNikon**

-- 🏡 Currently looking after my kids and working remotely part-time, dreaming to return to a data analyst team.
+- 🏡 Currently working remotely part-time while balancing family life.
+I’m motivated to return to a professional environment and join an experienced Data Analytics team where I can contribute, grow, and learn.
-- 👩‍🎓 Postgraduate Diploma in Data Science (R & Python)
+- 👩‍🎓 I hold a Postgraduate Diploma in Data Science from the Data Science Institute, with a focus on Python and R programming.
-- 👩‍🎓 Higher Diploma in Software Development (NFQ Level 8)
+- 👩‍🎓 I also completed a Higher Diploma in Science in Software Development (NFQ Level 8) at Atlantic Technological University / GMIT.
-- 🤔 Looking for collaborative opportunities as Junior Data Analyst
+- 📊 I’m actively looking for opportunities as a Junior Data Analyst.
+Skilled in: Excel, SQL, Power BI, Python, R, data cleaning, analysis, reporting, and visualization)
+- 📈 I’m passionate about improving my skills and gaining hands-on experience through real analytical work and collaboration.
-- 📫 Reach me: marinanikon07@gmail.com
+- 📫 You can reach me at: marinanikon07@gmail.com

 ### My Projects
 - [Filtering_an_Image](https://github.com/MarinaNikon/Filtering_an_Image)